Get access to exclusive updates, the latest news and the inside scoop 🍨

 Ultimately, they are really powerful elements as they provide merchants with a granular way to customise the layout of their Shopify store.

-Once here, merchants will notice that they now have multiple template options per page.
+Once here, merchants will notice that they now have multiple Shopify design templates per page to choose from.

-On the product page, a default template will be offered, but it's super easy to go ahead and create a brand new template for a store's product pages, should you need to do so.
+On the product page, a default Shopify design option will be offered, but it's super easy to go ahead and create a brand new template for a store's product pages, should you need to do so.

-Every section of the new template is managed in the left-hand sidebar, making it super easy for users to navigate while a product page is being edited.
+Every section of the new template is managed in the left-hand sidebar, making it super easy for Shopify store owners to navigate while a product page is being edited.

 Merchants can also customise the sections on each page according to what is relevant in terms of the products being sold.

 For example, if the products being sold are handbags, the merchant could add a section at the top of the page to show the dimensions and materials of each item.

 Separately, the sub-items in the navigation menu on the left-hand side are blocks.
 Therefore, retailers can add, reorder and configure these elements independently, by dragging and dropping structures to personalise each page with ease.

 The next section within today's Shopify guide is all about adding the right content to your Shopify store.

 After adding sections and blocks to a web page, it’s important to fill a Shopify store with the right content to attract customers.